Agent Basics

 The basic agent incorporates best practices for giving models some additional resilience and persistence, both through the optional max_attempts parameter, as well as by continuing the task even when the model stops making tool calls.
 The basic agent can frequently match or exceed custom scaffolds, so you should always try it as a baseline for your tasks!

-Note that when using the basic agent you should always set a message_limit or token_limit so that there is some termination point if the model gets off track or stuck in a loop.
+Note that when using the basic agent you should always set a message_limit, token_limit, or time_limit so that there is some termination point if the model gets off track or stuck in a loop (see Sample Limits for additional details).

 Example